jaredlafer/runtime-updater/README.md

 Logging supports three modes "stream," "watched," and "rotate," with handlers for both a default and an access log.
 The logs are set up in `updateable_api_logs.py`.
 Log environment variables are stored in `settings.py`.
 Every request is logged.
 The logging is compatible with the flask factory pattern.
 Logging code was adapted from: https://github.com/tenable/flask-logging-demo.

 ## Limitations
 The code does not support updating flask routes or classes.
-For routes, I didn't have the time to untangle the flask code from the bytecode, so made a design choice to require that only functions that routes call could be updated.
-Likewise, I didn't have the time to implement injection for classes, though anticipate this being more complex.
+For routes, I didn't have the time to untangle the flask code from the bytecode, so made a design choice to require that only functions that aren't routes could be updated.
+Likewise, I didn't have the time to implement injection for classes, though anticipate this being more complex than functions.

 A WatchedHandler cannot be used for logging on Windows because on Windows open log files cannot be moved or renamed (see https://docs.python.org/3/library/logging.handlers.html)